AUTOMATIC1111/stable-diffusion-webui/Features.md

 # Prompt matrix
 Separate multiple prompts using the `|` character, and the system will produce an image for every combination of them.
-For example, if you use `a busy city street in a modern city|illustration|cinematic lighting` prompt, there are four combinations possible (first part of prompt is always kept):
+For example, if you use `a busy city street in a modern city|illustration|cinematic lighting` prompt, there are four combinations possible (first part of the prompt is always kept):

 - `a busy city street in a modern city`
 - `a busy city street in a modern city, illustration`
 - `a busy city street in a modern city, cinematic lighting`
 - `a busy city street in a modern city, illustration, cinematic lighting`

-Four images will be produced, in this order, all with same seed and each with corresponding prompt:
+Four images will be produced, in this order, all with the same seed and each with a corresponding prompt:
 ![](images/prompt-matrix.png)

 Another example, this time with 5 prompts and 16 variations: